kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 # OpenAI Requests For Research 2.0 Slitherin
 ![Slither.io Game Play](https://github.com/kimbring2/OpenAI_Requests-For-Research-2_Slitherin/blob/master/image/slitherio.gif)

-Research for improving self-play instability
+Research for improving Self-Play instability

 # Requirements
 Trarning is done using tensorflow-gpu == 1.13.1, and the environment only needs to import the uploaded multi_snake.py.